 If you want to know how roaming works, check out our blog post.

-Roaming restrictions are imposed by country regulators and only allow to roam for a limited period in one particular country.
+Roaming restrictions are imposed by country regulators or networks and only allow a SIM to roam for a limited period in one particular country.
 Once the device reaches that limit, it is automatically kicked out of the network.
 This is a significant concern for IoT devices which are supposed to roam in a country for many years.